intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/databricks.md

 ![Pic2](./images/Databricks2.PNG)

 3. Install Analytics Zoo prebuilt jar package.
 Click **Libraries > Install New > Upload > Jar**.
-Download Analytics Zoo prebuilt package from this [Release Page](../release.md).
+Download Analytics Zoo prebuilt package from [Release Page](../release.md).
 Please note that you should choose the same spark version of package as your Databricks runtime version.
 Unzip it.
 Find jar named "analytics-zoo-bigdl_*-spark_*-jar-with-dependencies.jar" in the lib directory.
 Drop the jar on Databricks.

 ![Pic3](./images/Databricks3.PNG)